corgifist/barley-lang/README.md

 It have a stack of useful modules like: BTS (Barley-Term-Storage), string, lists, math, types and also barley (the main module)

+## Installation

+Install the latest release and Java SE 16.

+If you are using windows, use `runner.bat` for running scripts and baked apps.

+### My `script.barley` doesn't work!

+If your script is running in shell, but don't working in Barley.jar

+Try to bake it!
+See more in `Coding our first distributed program`

 ## Examples

 Barley have simplified syntax and other cool things that normal erlang don't have